-A PubMed search was performed for the keywords "promethazine" and "ondansetron," each using the following filters: English language journal articles published after 1 January 1984; human subjects; and adults at least 19 years old.
-This produced 344 articles for promethazine and 1,165 articles for ondansetron.
+A PubMed search was performed for the key words "promethazine" and "ondansetron," each using the following filters: English language journal articles published after 01 January 1984; human subjects; and, adults 19+ years old.
+This produced 344 articles for promethazine and 1165 articles for ondansetron.
 An additional filter to remove articles from cancer literature produced 750 articles for ondansetron.

 Searches were screened for titles that appeared relevant to this topic.
-Specific exclusion criteria included the following: combinations of promethazine or ondansetron with any other drug; comparison of either agent against a corticosteroid; ondansetron use in cancer treatment-related nausea and vomiting (unless specifically reporting adverse reactions or, for a subgroup analysis, comparing the effectiveness of oral versus IV ondansetron); special topics in unique surgical populations (e.g., middle-ear surgery); and non-clinically oriented research (e.g., "influence of ondansetron on gastric sensorimotor responses to short duodenal acid infusion").
+Specific exclusion criteria included: combinations of promethazine or ondansetron with any other drug; comparison of either agent against a corticosteroid; ondansetron use in cancer treatment related nausea and vomiting (unless specifically reporting adverse reactions or, for a subgroup analysis, comparing the effectiveness of oral versus IV ondansetron); special topics in unique surgical populations, i.e. middle ear surgery; and, non-clinically oriented research, i.e. "influence of ondansetron on gastric sensorimotor responses to short duodenal acid infusion."
 Considering surgery from the perspective of a planned, controlled, traumatic injury, gynecologic, orthopedic, and general surgical titles were also screened for inclusion.
 Abstracts were examined for pertinent content and those articles were reviewed.

-Data from a retrospective review and preliminary analysis were obtained from an ongoing, nonpublished study on antiemetic use in Afghanistan being conducted by the JTTS.
-This information is included to present recent experience with antiemetic use in the TCCC environment (E. Burrell, personal communication, 17 June 2014).
+Data from a retrospective review and preliminary analysis was obtained from an ongoing, non-published study on antiemetic use in Afghanistan being conducted by the JTTS.
+This information is included to present recent experience with antiemetic use in the TCCC environment (E. Burrell, personal communication, June 17, 2014).